ligato/docs/docs/user-guide/concepts.md

 ## What is a Model?

 The model represents an abstraction of an object (e.g. VPP interface) that can be managed through northbound APIs exposed by the vpp-agent.
-More specifically the model is used to generate a key associated with a value for the object that is stored in a KV store such as ETCD.
+More specifically the model is used to generate a key associated with a value for the object that is stored in a KV data store such as etcd.

 ### Model Components